 Wages, Taxes, and Benefits

 Employees receive hourly pay or salaries from their employers, and the employers withhold payroll taxes from their pay.
-Employees receive benefits from employers such as vacation time, holiday pay, and pension plans.
+An employee may receive benefits from their employers as part of their employment contract, such as vacation time, sick days, holiday pay, and pension plans.

 Job Duties